Smoke-free Movies and Media

 Many movies contain tobacco imagery, even though it may not add anything to the movie itself.
 This is due to the influence and funding from tobacco companies.

-In 2012, youth rated movies (G, PG, PG-13) delivered 56% of all in-theater tobacco impressions.
-For the same year, there were 2,818 tobacco incidents (single use or implied use of a tobacco product, usually smoking) in the 140 movies grossing among the top 10 for at least a week.
-Also in 2012, 36% of youth-rated movies (G, PG, PG-13) contained tobacco content.
+In 2014, youth-rated movies (G, PG, PG-13) contained 45% of all tobacco impressions.
+For the same year, there were 1,150 tobacco incidents (single use or implied use of a tobacco product, usually smoking) in the PG-13 movies grossing among the top 10 for at least a week.
+Also in 2014, 36% of youth-rated movies (G, PG, PG-13) contained tobacco imagery.
 In 2007, 50% of TV programming rated TV-PG depicted tobacco use.
 For shows rated TV-14, it was 26%.

 What can be done?

 The American Academy of Pediatrics and several collaborating organizations encourage an R rating for movies containing tobacco imagery (unless it depicts the consequences of tobacco use or depicts historically accurate tobacco use), and that studios certify in the movie credits that no one associated with the film received any sort of compensation for including tobacco imagery in the production.
 The World Health Organization has released a report that calls for enforceable policies to restrict smoking in movies.
-Other ways to help combat this problem are to stop using brand identifiers in films that include tobacco imagery (ie, a clearly-marked cigarette package) and to include strong antitobacco ads that run prior to the start of a film that includes tobacco imagery.
-Read more about these four policies.
+Other ways to help combat this problem are to stop using brand identifiers in films that include tobacco imagery (ie, a clearly-marked cigarette package), to not offer public subsidies for movies featuring tobacco imagery, and to include strong antitobacco ads that run prior to the start of a film that includes tobacco imagery.
+Read more about these policies.

 Well, I can't do anything about this... right?